-“There is an issue at hand when we legalize marijuana, yet we punish individuals for growing it in their own home.
-As the law stands currently, growing even one plant can result in a first-degree crime punishable by 10 to 20 years in prison,” Houghtaling said.
-“This legislation will allow individuals the access to grow up to six plants for recreational use and ten plants for medical use in their own home without the threat of going to prison.”
+“There is an issue at hand when we legalize marijuana.
+Yet we punish individuals for growing it in their own home.
+Growing even one plant can result in a first-degree crime punishable by 10 to 20 years in prison,” Houghtaling said.
+“This legislation will allow individuals the access to grow up to six plants for recreational use and ten plants for medical use in their own home.
+Without the threat of going to prison.”

-Homegrow is a politically contentious issue.
-Many grassroots advocates and Green Rusher entrepreneurs and professionals testified in favor of homegrow during the legalization hearings.
-Most of their pleas for a way to secure better, affordable cannabis fell on deaf ears who told them it was too risky or they needed to wait.
+NJ Homegrow is a politically contentious issue.
+Many grassroots advocates and Green Rusher entrepreneurs and professionals testified in favor of NJ homegrow during the legalization hearings.
+Most of their pleas for a way to secure better, affordable cannabis fell on deaf ears.
+They told them it was too risky or they needed to wait.

-Longtime advocates revile Singleton’s longtime district mate Assemblyman Herb Conaway for removing homegrow from the medical cannabis law CUMMA in 2010 at the eleventh hour.
-Advocates say Conaway did not like homegrow because there was no money to made from it.
-Many argue that the gardening supplies would generate a lot of business.
+Longtime advocates revile Singleton’s longtime district mate Assemblyman Herb Conaway.
+They blame him for removing NJ homegrow from the medical cannabis law CUMMA in 2010 at the eleventh hour.
+Advocates say Conaway did not like homegrow because there was no money to make from it.
+Many argue that gardening supplies would generate a lot of business.
 There’s always a way for the State of New Jersey to make money.